 All Saints' Day, also known as the Solemnity of All Saints, is a celebration of all the saints, known and unknown, who have attained heaven.
 It is a time to rejoice in the communion of saints—the mystical union of all believers, living and dead, united in Christ.
 On this day, Catholics gather in churches around the world to offer thanksgiving for the examples of holiness set forth by the saints and to seek their intercession in their own lives.

 The saints, both canonized and unrecognized, come from all walks of life and represent diverse cultures and backgrounds.
-They are beacons of light in a world often shrouded in darkness, showing us the way to live lives of virtue, love, and service to God and neighbor.
+They are beacons of light in a world often shrouded in darkness, showing us the way to live lives of virtue, love, and service to God and neighbour.
 All Saints' Day challenges us to emulate their faithfulness and to strive for holiness in our own lives, knowing that we too are called to be saints.

 All Souls' Day: Praying for the Departed

 Following All Saints' Day, Catholics observe All Souls' Day, a day dedicated to praying for all the faithful departed.
-It is a time to remember and honor our loved ones who have passed away, as well as all souls in Purgatory who are undergoing purification on their journey to heaven.
+It is a time to remember and honour our loved ones who have passed away, as well as all souls in Purgatory who are undergoing purification on their journey to heaven.
 On this day, Catholics visit cemeteries to offer prayers, light candles, and place flowers on the graves of their departed loved ones.

 All Souls' Day reminds us of the reality of death and the importance of praying for the souls of the departed.
 It is a solemn yet hopeful occasion, as we trust in God's mercy and offer prayers for the souls of our loved ones, asking that they may soon be welcomed into the joy of heaven.
 Through our prayers and acts of remembrance, we express our belief in the communion of saints and our hope in the resurrection of the dead.